 A multi-dimensional map based on the energy ecosystem within which a carbonTRACK system is installed.
-It provides operational and environmental information to the carbonTRACK control system, such as Time Of Use (TOU) rates, Weather, Market energy data, load characteristics and grid-level demand portfolio details, in a compressed 24 byte format.
+It provides operational and environmental information to the carbonTRACK control system, such as Time Of Use (TOU) rates, weather, market energy data, load characteristics and grid-level demand portfolio details, in a compressed 24-byte format.

 3. carbonTRACK Operating System (CTOS)

 CTOS is made up of a trio of Sub System applications called CTCore, CTHelper and CTSystem.
 Together they provide failsafe, redundancy and self-healing capability.
-CTOS provides a greater level of application performance security by monitoring applications under its care and shutting down any apps that are not performing as expected.
+CTOS provides a greater level of application performance security by monitoring applications under its care and shutting down any applications that are not performing as expected.

 4. Automated load and source optimisation AutoLSO

 carbonTRACK’s AutoLSO functionality automatically optimises loads and storage devices in the following categories: